eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**
 1. Tutor requests to mark a student as **Present** for a specific date and class.
-2. Tuto validates the request: student exists, command format is valid, date is valid, and class tag exists and is assigned to the student.
+2. Tuto validates the request: student exists, command format is valid, and date is valid.
+3. Tuto checks that the student has the class tag assigned or has an existing attendance record for that student, date, and class.
-3. Tuto checks that the attendance is not already marked as **Present** for that date and class.
+4. Tuto checks that the attendance is not already marked as **Present** for that date and class.
-4. Tuto records the **Present** attendance and displays a success message.
+5. Tuto records the **Present** attendance and displays a success message.

    Use case ends.